Extracts all databases in a Greenplum Database system to a single script file or other archive file.

 - Specify the superuser user name to use when disabling triggers.
 This is

-only relevant if --disable-triggers is used.
+relevant only if --disable-triggers is used.
 It is

 better to leave this out, and instead start the resulting script as a